Biodiversity - Collective Action

 Biodiversity in action

 The biodiversity crisis is upon us and we have seen a huge reduction in our wildlife across East Lothian.
 Wildlife is essential for all life.
-How do we support wildlife across the region for nature to recover, whilst being mindful of nature needs in our urban spaces to our coasts, and being aware of the current agricultural reality of East Lothian.
+How do we support wildlife across the region for nature to recover, whilst being mindful of nature needs in our urban spaces to our coasts, and being aware of the current agricultural reality of East Lothian?

 Two Biodiversity gatherings were hosted in June and August 2024 to identify challenges and opportunities within East Lothian, and from which key areas of focus were selected for the Climate Hub alongside ELCAN members and other interested parties to drive forward, working collaboratively with other stakeholders.
 These areas of focus are:

-• Capacity building support through an informal nature forum, including peer-to-peer learning opportunities, exchanges and events, signposting to resources and collaborative funding applications
+• Capacity building support through an informal forum (the Biodiversity collective), including peer-to-peer learning opportunities, exchanges and events, signposting to resources and collaborative funding applications

 • Promoting opportunities for connectivity and wildlife corridors (for example, through hedgerow restoration and rivers)